voxpupuli/puppet-icinga2/README.md

 }
 ```

-If you are looking for an option to use your Puppet CA, have a look to the
+If you are looking for an option to use your Puppet CA, have a look at the
 [Client/Satellite Certificates](#clientsatellite-certificates) section.

 #### Client/Satellite Certificates